Category

 - Halia

 Though Halia and her husband tried for many years to conceive, the concept of family planning in Ukraine is somewhat new.
 “In Ukraine [it] is not a la mode.
-It’s still quite "alt,"" says Dr. Maria Khmil, the daughter of Dr. Stephan Khmil, who is herself a fellow Obstetrician-gynecologist and runs the facilities’ branch in Ternopil.
+It’s still quite "alt,"" says Dr. Maria Khmil, the daughter of Dr. Stephan Khmil, who is herself a fellow Obstetrician-Gynecologist and runs the facilities’ branch in Ternopil.

 At the beginning of the war, the number of men freezing their sperm numbered in the dozens, now fertility clinics across Ukraine are storing hundreds of samples.

-Each cylinder contains hundreds of sperm samples.
+Sperm is preserved in these temperature-controlled containers.
+One cylinder contains hundreds of samples.

-Each cylinder contains hundreds of sperm samples.
+Sperm is preserved in these temperature-controlled containers.
+One cylinder contains hundreds of samples.

 Maria explains that since the full-scale invasion, Ukrainian society has changed a lot, and people are becoming more pragmatic out of necessity.
 “In Ukraine the society is more traditional and having kids is even more important than in most Western countries.
 People want to become parents quite young, younger than in western Europe or the USA.”